Do I need 800 Mbps internet? (and what is it good for?)

 Here’s how 800 Mbps can benefit your smart home:

-- High-definition security footage from security cameras
+- High-definition video feeds from security cameras

-- Quick automated responses to commands
+- Fast automated responses to voice commands

-- Reliable connection to emergency alert systems
+- Reliable connections for emergency alert systems

 For your apartment